pokutuna/p5-Text-Xslate-Bridge-TypeDeclaration/README.md

 ## Class-Type

-These are defined by default [Text::Xslate::Bridge::TypeDeclaration::Registry](https://metacpan.org/pod/Text::Xslate::Bridge::TypeDeclaration::Registry) when a name is not found in registry.
+It will be treated as a class type when a type of the given name is not found.

 - `declare(engine => 'Text::Xslate')`
 - `declare(visitor => 'Maybe[My::Model::UserAccount]')`